 10.8.4 The Board may recommend suspension or termination of membership, but only after the person(s) against whom the complaint has been made is given opportunity to respond to the allegations.

-10.9 To facilitate the publication and dissemination of the Proceedings of the ISE Congresses and other relevant documents, occasional papers, brochures, newsletters and journals.
+10.9 To facilitate the publication and dissemination of the Proceedings of ISE Congresses and other relevant documents, occasional papers, brochures, newsletters and journals.

 10.10 To do all such other things as, in the opinion of the Board, may be incidental or conducive to the attainment of the foregoing objects or purposes for the exercise of any of the foregoing powers.